Fetching data from The Twitter Search API.

 To begin your queries, insert Twitter key and secret.
 They are securely saved in your system keyring service (like Credential Vault, Keychain, KWallet, etc.) and won’t be deleted when clearing widget settings.
 You must first create a Twitter app to get API keys.

-- Accumulate results: if ‘Accumulate results’ is ticked, widget will append new queries to the previous ones.
+Collect results: if ‘Collect results’ is ticked, widget will append new queries to the previous ones.
 Enter new queries, run Search and new results will be appended to the previous ones.

 Define which features to include as text features.